koaning/scikit-prune/README.md

 ## Caveats

-This technique can save a bunch of disk space for sure, but at least theoretically, it can lead to some numerical mishaps when you try to apply the pruned pipeline.
+This technique can save a bunch of disk space for sure, but at least theoretically, it can _also_ lead to some numerical mishaps when you try to apply the pruned pipeline.
 Always make sure that you check and evaluate the pruned pipeline before doing anything in production with it!

+It's also good to remember that your results may certainly vary.
+In our example the `TruncatedSVD` component was the culprit because it was dealing with a _very_ large internal matrix.
+If your pipeline doesn't have very large matrices, you probably won't get big savings in disk space.